hemantku101/collection-framework/ArrayList.md

+-It is from java.util.ArrayList
-It is a array representation of list implementation class.
+-It is a array representation of list implementation class.
-It is from java.util.ArrayList
+-It allow duplicate elements because it implements List Interface.
+-Initial capacity of Arraylist is 10.